 10. Work a trend

-Try your hand at creating an ombré feature wall.
+Try your hand at creating an ombré living room feature wall.
 Putting a positive spin on the term ‘faded beauty’, this decorating technique is seriously hot in the interiors world right now.
-If you’re up for a challenge, you could try painting an ombré wall yourself – you’ll need a steady hand and spot-on blending skills to pull it off.
+If you’re up for a challenge, you could try painting an ombré wall yourself.
+You’ll need a steady hand and spot-on blending skills to pull it off.

 11. Stick to accessories and soft furnishings